FitSNAP/FitSNAP/doc/src/reaxff.rst

 Fitting ReaxFF parameters
 -------------------------

-The Covariance Matrix Adaptation Evolution Strategy (CMA-ES) is a stochastic derivative-free numerical optimization algorithm. http://cma-es.github.io/
+If a parameter set is not available for your intented application, then you can fit a new parameter set with FitSNAP-ReaxFF from DFT training data.

-CMA-ES searches for a minimizer (a solution x in :math:`R^n`) of an objective function f (cost function), such that f(x) is minimal.
+The Covariance Matrix Adaptation Evolution Strategy (CMA-ES) is a stochastic derivative-free numerical optimization algorithm. http://cma-es.github.io/ CMA-ES finds a minimum :math:`x \el R^n` of an objective function :math:`f(x)`.

 Similarly to how we fit linear models, we can input descriptors into nonlinear models.
 To do this, we can use the same FitSNAP input script that we use for linear models, with some slight changes to the sections.
 First we must add a :code:`CMAES` section, which for the diphenyl disulfide example looks like: